waelhammoudeh/overpass-4-slackware/Guide/README-DATA.md

 IMPORTANT: This is a work in progress, may also have inaccurate information.

 OpenStreetMap (OSM) data is the subject in this file.
-Books have been written about this subject; but my aim here is to give you enough information so you know what file to get and where to get that from.
+The aim here is to give you enough information so you know what file to get and where to get that from.

 OSM data has three basic element, they are:
  - node: defines one point on a map.
  - way: collection of nodes (points) defines linear features like roads and boundaries.
  - relations: collection of related nodes and ways; which are sometimes used to explain how elements work together.

+In addition to those basic elements, you will encounter "Areas" which are not native OSM object but can be created from closed ways and multipolygon relations.

 ### Information categories: